Ranked

 In short, Breckenridge has great terrain and excellent views.
 It isn’t as crowded as Vail or as tricky to navigate.
 But conditions on the mountain are highly variable and can be, quite frankly, nasty.
 When it’s great it’s great, and when it’s not, it’s not.

-Eating Out at Breckenridge
+Eating Out in Breckenridge

 On-mountain dining at Breckenridge is solidly okay.
 Expect to pay a lot and not leave totally satisfied.
 There’s cafeteria-style dining at all the major areas: Ten Mile Station at the base of the Falcon SuperChair, The Overlook at Peak 9, Vista Haus above the Peak 8 base area, and Pioneer Crossing where the Freedom and Independence chairs meet.
 All serve similar fare.
 Sevens at the Peak 7 base area is the only full-service restaurant.